Jraigos/Assignment_1/README.md

 It is recommended that Coinmarketcap creates a live channel to provide all the information related to blockchain and cryptocurrency market:
 Live news, documentaries, series, tutorials, etc.
-Trough this channel CMC could create more audience, a better understanding of the blockchain and the cryptocurrency industry.
+Through this channel CMC could create more audience, a better understanding of the blockchain and the cryptocurrency industry.
 CMC might create this channel using its own platform and the social media platforms to reach the audience.